What are the key talking points at The Open?

 Alex Fitzpatrick, 24, came through qualifying and the pair are the first brothers to play at an Open since Italians Francesco and Edoardo Molinari in 2015 - Danish twins Nicolai and Rasmus Hojgaard are also playing this week.

-Veteran English pair Lee Westwood and Ian Poulter are missing after not attempting to qualify, with Westwood missing the championship for the first time since 1995.
+Veteran English pair Lee Westwood and Ian Poulter are missing after not attempting to qualify, with Westwood not present for the first time since 1995.

 Mr Consistent Scheffler 'frustrated' if not winning